NRDCS/SOCtopus/README.md

 For RTIR:
 ``'https://SECURITYONIONIP/soctopus/rtir/incident/' + doc['_id'].value``

-For this docker integration with Kibana management, to start and stop together both dockers, add following to Kinana start script:
+For this docker integration with Kibana management, to start and stop together both dockers, add following to Kibana start script:

 ````
 				echo "Configuring Kibana, please wait..."